Legalize Your Illegal Units Today

 - Home owner must provide documentation that the dwelling unit to be legalized existed prior to January 1, 2013.

-- Afterwards, they may visit the Unit Legalization Counter found at the 1st Floor of 1660 Mission Street to submit the screening form to be accepted into the Program.
+- Afterwards, they may visit the Unit Legalization Counter found at the 2nd Floor of 49 South Van Ness Avenue to submit the screening form to be accepted into the Program.
 Following this screening process, when the owner has essential information needed for a decision, they may then formally apply for a building permit for legalization with the Planning Department and DBI.

 Things to Note